ironmansoftware/gallery/README.md

 - script - Contains a script resource
 - powershell-app - Contains a PowerShell App
-- blazor-app - Contains a Blazor App
+- powershell-widget - Contains one or more Portal Widgets

 ### Documentation